neongreen/svod/README.md

 page.
 If something does not work, do not hesitate to ask for help in our [Gitter chat](https://gitter.im/svod-music/svod).

-I recommended to register admin account now.
-Do it now via site's UI.
+I recommend to register admin account now.
+Do it now via the site's UI.
-Remember that primary admin account always has `"свод"` user name, other info is up to you.
+Remember that primary admin account always has `"Свод"` user name, other info is up to you.

 It's often desirable to have some content in the database, so let's populate